Skip to content

 The £140,000 fine imposed on Stonewater Limited serves as a stark reminder of the consequences of neglecting HAVS prevention strategies.
 Beyond the financial penalties, the human cost of HAVS-as seen in Christopher Smith’s case-can be devastating and permanent.

-Creating a safer workplace requires ongoing effort, commitment, and expertise.
+Creating a safer workplace requires ongoing effort, commitment and expertise.
 With AL23 Safety as your partner, you can ensure your team has the knowledge and tools needed to prevent HAVS effectively.

 Don’t wait until it’s too late.
 Contact AL23 Safety today to strengthen your HAVS prevention strategies and protect your most valuable asset-your people.